-Analysis | 4 takeaways from the vice presidential debate
+Analysis | 4 takeaways from the vice-presidential debate

 1. Pence’s coronavirus straw men

-From the start of the debate, coronavirus was front-and-center — particularly given Pence’s role as head of the White House coronavirus task force.
+From the start of the debate, the pandemic was front-and-center — particularly given Pence’s role as head of the White House coronavirus task force.
 It quickly became clear that Pence was much more interested in propping up and knocking down straw men than in delving into details of the administration’s response.

-Early on, he accused Biden of calling Trump’s travel ban “hysteria” and “xenophobia.”
+Early on, he accused Biden of calling Trump’s travel ban “hysterical” and “xenophobic.”
 In fact, Biden’s comments using those words made no mention of the travel ban, and it wasn’t even clear whether he was aware it had been announced around the same time he spoke.

-After Harris attacked the administration’s response, Pence shot back, “When you say with the American people have done over these last eight months hasn’t worked, that’s a great disservice to the sacrifices the American people.”
+After Harris attacked the administration’s response, Pence shot back, “When you say what the American people have done over these last eight months hasn’t worked, that’s a great disservice to the sacrifices the American people.”
 In fact, Harris had said nothing criticizing the steps taking by average Americans; she criticized the administration’s actions.
 It was a remarkable deflection.

 The one that took the cake, though, was when he tossed out a counterfactual.
 He pointed to the swine flu pandemic that occurred during the Obama-Biden administration in 2009.